-Apples and pears are great for snacks or to have as a side dish for dinner.
+Sliced apples and pears make a healthful and tasty snack or side dish for dinner.
 But keeping them looking white and delicious after they have been sliced can be tricky.
-Try this experiment to see how chemistry can keep your apples and pears fresh even after they have been sliced.
+Try this experiment to see how chemistry can keep your apples and pears fresh even after they have been cut.

 When an apple is cut open, an enzyme called polyphenol oxidase is released from the cells of the apple and reacts with the oxygen in the air.
 This reaction causes the fruit to turn brown, similar to rust forming on metal.
 Almost all plants contain polyphenol oxidase, and it is believed plants use this enzyme as part of a defense mechanism.
 When a plant is damaged, the browning of the affected area is thought to discourage animals and insects from eating the plant any further.
 It also might help the plant heal because the browning creates an antibacterial effect, preventing germs from destroying the plant even more.